dartmouth-cs52-16x/16X-git-map/README.md

     default = simple
 ```

 Setting up `git push` to use `simple` matching is very important.
 Otherwise it is easy, while you're force-pushing a feature branch, to also accidentally force push your master to the prod repo.
-See here for a good explanation http://stackoverflow.com/a/13148313.
+See [here](http://stackoverflow.com/a/13148313)for a good explanation.

 ## Recommended Workflow